Skip to main content

 • A Christian mental health resource hub with prayers, Bible verses, support directories, and free downloads

-• A gentle, shame-free space for believers who are struggling with depression, anxiety, numbness, grief, or burnout
+• A shame-free space for believers who are struggling with depression, anxiety, numbness, grief, or burnout

 • A companion to the Still Here devotional